Andrew-Sparrow/108766-technomart/Readme.md

 * Student: [Andrew Pecherskih](https://up.htmlacademy.ru/htmlcss/23/user/108766).

 ---

-#### he following functions and technologies were used in this project:
+#### The following functions and technologies were used in this project:

 - Markup
 - Work with graphics